piknotech/gnimag/README.md

 ### How do I install and run gnimag on my Mac?

 Call `make install` to build and install gnimag.
-You need [Accio](https://github.com/JamitLabs/Accio) for dependency resolution.

-After `make install`, use `gnimag` to start gnimag.
+After gnimag was successfully built, call `gnimag` to start gnimag.

 ### What about iPhones?